apache/spark/docs/tuning.md

 * In the GC stats that are printed, if the OldGen is close to being full, reduce the amount of memory used for caching.
   This can be done using the `spark.storage.memoryFraction` property.
-It is better to cache fewer objects than to slow down task execution !
+It is better to cache fewer objects than to slow down task execution!

-* If there are too many minor collections but not too many major GCs, allocating more memory for Eden would help.
-You can approximate the size of the Eden to be an over-estimate of how much memory each task will need.
+* If there are too many minor collections but not many major GCs, allocating more memory for Eden would help.
+You can set the size of the Eden to be an over-estimate of how much memory each task will need.
 If the size of Eden is determined to be `E`, then you can set the size of the Young generation using the option `-Xmn=4/3*E`.
-(The scaling up by 4/3 is to account for space used by survivor regions as well)
+(The scaling up by 4/3 is to account for space used by survivor regions as well.)

 * As an example, if your task is reading data from HDFS, the amount of memory used by the task can be estimated using the size of the data block read from HDFS.
 Note that the size of a decompressed block is often 2 or 3 times the